 Recommended Hotel: Holiday Day Inn Express Mesa Verde-Cortez

-Why It’s Unusual: This newer museum has been described as “surprisingly woke,” with the tagline “You Don’t Know the Half of It” — because the museum’s goal is to tell stories that most people don’t know about the American Revolution.
+Why It’s Unusual: The Museum of the American Revolution in Philadelphia has been described as “surprisingly woke,” with the tagline “You Don’t Know the Half of It”—because the museum’s goal is to tell stories that most people don’t know about the American Revolution.

 What Families Can Do: Thanks to high-tech installations, visitors can “handle” never-before-displayed weapons, experience the front lines of a battle inside Battlefield Theater, and go aboard a massive privateer ship at this museum in Philadelphia.